cnc4me/blog.cnc4me.org/_posts/matsuura-cell-manager-excel-automation.md

 ---
 title: "Matsuura Cell Manager Excel Automation"
 excerpt: "Setting up a CNC machine requires reading a setupbook or program notes to get a list of tools required to run a program.
 To setup a job, is to first see if the program has a tool list.
-If so, great, if not, the Cell Manager can read a program and extract a ```Onnnn_tools.csv``` file.
+If so, great, if not, the Cell Manager can read a program and extract a 'Onnnn_tools.csv' file.
 This is what the operators would print, and bring to the machine and compare against the currently loaded tools."
 date: "2022-04-29T13:00:00.0Z"
 author:
   name: Kevin Hill